 - Try to maintain a good diet and eat healthy food.

 - Regular exercise is a great way to stay fit and healthy and to reduce stress levels.
-Even during social restrictions, you can go outside on your own, with family or with members of your household to exercise.
+You can exercise outside on your own or with family or members of your household.
+Contact your local gym to find out when it will reopen and access information about restrictions on outdoor exercise classes and gyms on the Government of South Australia Recovery from COVID-19 web page.

-- While it’s important to stay up to date with the latest COVID-related health information to be safe, you may want to limit your exposure to other information such as news or social media stories that you find upsetting.
+- While it’s important to stay up to date with the latest COVID-related health information, you may want to limit your exposure to other information such as news or social media stories that you find upsetting.

 - Get help if you feel stressed and overwhelmed – you can look up a range of free telephone and online support services.

-- If you are particularly worried about your alcohol and other drug use, you can contact the Alcohol and Drug Information Service (ADIS) on 1300 13 1340 (8am-10pm, 7 days a week).
+- If you are particularly worried about your alcohol and other drug use, you can contact the Alcohol and Drug Information Service (ADIS) on 1300 13 1340 (8:30am-10:00pm everyday).
 ADIS is a confidential telephone counselling, information and referral service for the general public, including concerned family and friends.

 Visit Know Your Options to find out about the range of alcohol and other drug services available in South Australia.